DATA-BACKED GUIDE · UPDATED JULY 2026

 Blocked bladder in a dog: emergency treatment cost in the UK

 A dog straining to urinate but passing little or nothing is a genuine emergency, because a fully blocked bladder can become fatal within a day or two.
-It is less common in dogs than cats but tends to be caused by bladder stones lodging in the urethra.
-The real prices below show what emergency treatment costs, which rises fast the longer it is left.
+It is less common in dogs than cats but tends to be caused by bladder stones lodging in the urethra rather than the crystal plugs seen in cats.
+The real prices on this page show what emergency treatment costs, and that figure rises fast the longer the blockage is left, because a straightforward catheter case can turn into major stone surgery plus a hospital stay for kidney support.

 The quick version

-- A dog that cannot pass urine needs a vet immediately, day or night.
+- A dog that cannot pass urine, or is only managing a dribble, needs a vet immediately, day or night.
+This is not a wait-and-see situation.

-- In dogs the usual cause is a bladder stone stuck in the urethra.
+- In dogs the usual cause is a bladder stone stuck in the urethra, not the crystal plugs that block cats.

 What people actually paid